Patel-Jenu-1991/myreads/README.md

 ## TL;DR
 ---
 To get started developing right away:
+* You'll need to have [NodeJS](https://nodejs.org/en/) installed
-* Download the project zip or clone the repository
+* Download the project [Zip](https://github.com/Patel-Jenu-1991/myreads/archive/master.zip) or clone the [Repository](https://github.com/Patel-Jenu-1991/myreads.git)
-* install all project dependencies with `npm install`
+* CD into the project directory and install all project dependencies with `npm install`
 * start the development server with `npm start`

 ## App Structure